Skip to main content

 Tracks Execution Context

-Captures when flows run, who triggered them, and how they’re connected
+Captures when workflows run, who triggered them, and how they’re connected

 Enables Debugging